MattMcFarland/express-jsonq/README.md

 ```bash
 npm install express-jsonq
 ```
+> Usage of express-jsonq is recommended only for experimentation purposes.

 ### What is express-jsonq?

 express-jsonq is a light-weight Expressjs Middleware plugin that parses the query string as JSON and exposes it to your router.